 It was also noticeably faster than the Fire Stick 4K in overall performance and app operations (installing, organizing, launching, etc.).
 A piece of content also started to stream faster — there’s less “thinking” once you’ve hit Play.

 All that was likely thanks to the player’s more powerful processors and the extra amount of RAM.
-So, in this regard, compared to the original 4K, the 4K Max is clearly a better experience.
+So, in this regard, compared to the original 4K, the 4K Max is a better experience.

 What was also great was the app support.
-Like the case of the Fire TV 4K or any devices running Fire OS, you can put a long list of apps on the 4K Max.
+Like the case of the Fire TV 4K or any device running Fire OS, you can put a long list of apps on the 4K Max.